sarah-forrest/p8106_midterm_sef2183/p8106_midterm_sef2183.md

 with a longer predicted recovery time.
 Additionally, being in study B was associated with a longer recovery time compared to being in study A.
 On the other hand, being male and being vaccinated was associated with a shorter recovery time.
-Finally, BMI, height, and weight are also significantly associated with predicted COVID-19 recovery time.
+Finally, age, BMI, height, and weight are also significantly associated with predicted COVID-19 recovery time.
 The model did not find significant associations with race or diabetes.
 These insights can be useful in predicting recovery time and informing